ArlonTuazon/readMe-generator/newReadMe/newREADME.md

   ## Usage:
      Uses for this Project.
-     This can be used to generate readme.md file
+     To generate a readme file

   ## License
      This Project is under License of:
-     APACHE 2.0
+     GPL 3.0

   ## Contributing
      If you want to contribute, please follow the guidelines.